mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 # Draw a Tree on Canvas with XY Coordinates

-In this article, a detailed design and development of how to draw a tree data structure with HTML Canvas and TypeScript are given.
-The problem arose from the development of a solutions-tree useful for the machine replacement problem from the operations research field.
-Detailed analysis on the recursion applied is also developed.
+A detailed design, development, and recursion analysis to draw a tree data structure with HTML Canvas and TypeScript are given from the solutions-tree feature implemented into the 2DP Repsymo Solver for the machine replacement model from the operations research field.

 ## Introduction